Earthrise: Geometry

 AS08-14-2383 (21713574299), from which Earthrise was cropped.
 The photo is displayed here in its original orientation as seen by the crew of Apollo 8.
 Lunar north is up.

 The original image was rotated 95 degrees clockwise to produce the published Earthrise orientation to better convey the sense of the Earth rising over the moonscape.
 The published photograph shows Earth rotated clockwise about 135° from the typical north–south-Pole-oriented perspective, with south to the left.

 Legacy

-Anders' images were the first of their kind taken by a human, previous ones were taken robotically and in black-and-white by the Lunar Orbiter program robotic probes, taking in 1966 the first ever image of Earth above the Moon, reminiscent of the Earthrise image.
+Anders' images were the first of their kind.
+Previous images were taken robotically and in black-and-white by the Lunar Orbiter program robotic probes, which in 1966 took the first ever image of Earth above the Moon, similar to the Earthrise image.

 Earthrise was used as the cover photograph for the Spring 1969 issue of the Whole Earth Catalog.

 In Lifes 2003 book 100 Photographs that Changed the World, wilderness photographer Galen Rowell called Earthrise "the most influential environmental photograph ever taken".
 Another author called its appearance the beginning of the environmental movement.
 Fifty years to the day after taking the photo, William Anders observed, "We set out to explore the moon and instead discovered the Earth."